E. Patrick Johnson: Personal life

+Johnson is married to Stephen J. Lewis.
+Lewis is an arts and media producer at Northwestern and writes articles for the university.
+Johnson mentions him in the acknowledgment of some of his books.

 Influence

 Johnson's introduction of "quare" as a theoretical concept became particularly influential in the fields of queer theory, women, gender, and sexuality studies, and black studies.
 Originally published in Text & Performance Quarterly, "'Quare' Studies, Or (Almost) Everything I Know About Queer Studies I Learned From My Grandmother" went on to be reprinted numerous times.
 "Quare" signaled a significant departure from the lack of engagement with race and class by queer theorists and with gender and sexuality among black studies scholars.